Survival of the Fittest (2018)

-Survival of the Fittest (2018) was a professional wrestling event produced by the American wrestling promotion Ring of Honor.
+Survival of the Fittest (2018) was a professional wrestling livestreaming event produced by the American wrestling promotion Ring of Honor.
 This was the 13th Survival of the Fittest tournament, and it took place on November 4, 2018, at the Express Live! in Columbus, Ohio.
+The show was streamed live on Honor Club.

 Production

 Background

 Survival of the Fittest is an annual tournament held by ROH.
 For the 2018 event, the winners from designated tournament matches advanced to a 6-Man Elimination Match and the winner of that match was declared Survivor of the Fittest, and received a future ROH World Championship match.

-Production
+Storylines

 Survival of The Fittest featured professional wrestling matches that involved wrestlers from pre-existing scripted feuds or storylines that played out on ROH's television program, Ring of Honor Wrestling.
 Wrestlers portrayed heroes (faces) or villains (heels) as they followed a series of events that built tension and culminated in a wrestling match or series of matches.